arno-2002/arno-2002.github.io/index.md

 ----------

 ----------
-Summer 2021
+> Summer 2021
-**Student job: Brico Sint-Denijs-Westrem: Merchandiser**
+> :   **Student job: Merchandiser**; Brico Sint-Denijs-Westrem (GENT)
+>

-Worked in de brico as a merchandiser, I had to restock products in the store and made sure the store looked good and was clean.
+>     Worked in de brico as a merchandiser, I had to restock products in the store
+>     and made sure the store looked good and was clean.

 ----------